 If you’re involved in an organization or government department where public participation plays a role, you can learn more about the importance of active listening and how to practice it at the IAP2 Foundations Program coming up in Vancouver Sept.
 28 to Oct.
 2.

-The five-day course, developed by the International Association for Public Participation (IAP2) and delivered by Delaney and Associates Inc., offers participants a toolbox full of principles, skills, processes and steps to design and manage effective public participation strategies.
+The five-day course, developed by the International Association for Public Participation (IAP2) and delivered by Engage Delaney, offers participants a toolbox full of principles, skills, processes and steps to design and manage effective public participation strategies.

 To learn more about the course and to register, click here.